dartpm/cli/README_LOCAL.md

 dartpm login
 ```

-This will initiate login and open browser, after complete login, user can publish packages to all the users organisations.
+This will initiate login and open browser, after complete login, user can publish packages to all the users organizations.

 ### 2. Logout